Katon Karagai

 Katon Karagai National Park

 Katon-Karagay National Park is the largest national park in Kazakhstan, which is located in the Katon-Karagai region of the East Kazakhstan region.
-It lies in the high altitude eastern part of Kazakhstan’s part of the Altai Mountains and it remote even by Kazakhstani standards.
+It lies in the high altitude eastern part of Kazakhstan’s part of the Altai Mountains and it is remote even by Kazakhstani standards.
 Katon-Karagai National Park occupies the area of 643,477 ha.

-The park was founded in July 2001 the same year Katon Karagai National Park was praised by WWF International as a “Gift to the Earth”, a globally important conservation action that gives some welcome additional protection to the area.
-In 2014 the park was included in the list of the specially protected heritage of UNESCO due to its attractions, landscape, variety of flora and fauna.
+The park was founded in July 2001 and the same year Katon Karagai National Park was praised by WWF International as a “Gift to the Earth”, a globally important conservation action that gives welcomed additional protection to the area.
+In 2014, the park was included in the list of the specially protected heritage of UNESCO due to its attractions, landscape, variety of flora and fauna.
 Later, in June 2017 in Paris, the park was nominated for the Greater Altai Transboundary Biosphere Reserve.
 The park covers almost the entire territory between the borders with Russia and China, the villages of Soldatovo and Medvyedka and the northern slopes of the Sarymsaktiy and Tarbagatay.
 The area is truly the natural treasury of Kazakhstan.
 Each turn opens up new pictures, and the landscapes seem to try to outdo each other with beauty and unusualness.

 Austrian Road